Obsessive-Compulsive Disorder (OCD) in Children

 make it worse.

-What are the symptoms of obsessive-compulsive disorder in a child?
+What are the symptoms of OCD in a child?

 Each child may have different symptoms.
 These are the most common symptoms: